plexil-group/plexil/README.md

 -----------

 The PLEXIL Executive also supports building with CMake, for simpler integration into CMake-based projects.
-CMake version 3.6 or newer is required.
-The instructions here describe an out-of-tree build, which is the preferred approach.
+CMake version 3.10 or newer is required.
+These instructions describe an out-of-tree build, which is the preferred approach.
 In-tree builds should also work, but are not recommended.

 1. Create a build directory and change into it.